You are viewing this site in staging mode. Click in this bar to return to normal site.

 • Safely recruit, train and support all those with any responsibility for children, young people and adults to have the confidence and skills to recognise and respond to abuse.

-• Ensure that there is appropriate insurance cover for all activities involving children and adults undertaken of behalf of the church or on church premises.
+• Ensure that there is appropriate insurance cover for all activities involving children and adults undertaken in the name of the parish.

-• Display in church premises and on the church website the details of who to contact if there are safeguarding concerns or support needs.
+• Display in church premises and on the Parish website the details of who to contact if there are safeguarding concerns or support needs.

 • Listen to and take seriously all those who disclose abuse.